 When apricots are in season in Germany (usually the beginning of June to the beginning of August), you will find apricot compote (Aprikosenkompott) in almost every home on the weekend, ready for guests.

-Traditional Germans often make compotes in the summer, to take advantage of the large amount of fresh fruit available.
-A compote is just another name for stewed fresh or dried fruit that has been slowly cooked, usually in a sugar syrup which may or may not contain liquor, liqueur or wine, and spices, if desired.
+Traditional Germans often make compotes in the summer, to take advantage of a large amount of fresh fruit available.
+A compote is just another name for stewed fresh or dried fruit that has been slowly cooked, usually in a sugar syrup, which may or may not contain liquor, liqueur or wine, and spices, if desired.
 Compote is eaten for breakfast, dessert, snacks and as a side dish during dinner.

 Make apricot compote throughout the summer, as you find ripe apricots in the stores, and serve it with yogurt for breakfast, as a quick dessert with whipped cream or over ice cream.
 Use it to make a sauce for venison or pork.
-You can sweeten it as much or as little as you want and flavor it with cinnamon and clove or a piece of vanilla bean for exotic aromas.
+You can sweeten it as much or as little as you want and flavor it with cinnamon and clove or a piece of vanilla bean for warm and sweet aromas.